FarronF/limerick-council-meetings/meetings/2017/05/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 20th April 2017.md

 2017, enclosing a copy of the Chief Executive’s Report dated 7th April, 2017, on the proposal to

-extend the life of the Bruff Local Area Plan 2012-2018 for a further five years.--- 2
+extend the life of the Bruff Local Area Plan 2012-2018 for a further five years.
+---
+2

 In response to queries raised by Members, the Senior Planneroutlined that very little